 Tax planning for this year would be incomplete without considering the outcome of the upcoming election.

-“If the Democrats take control of the Senate, the income tax rate may go up to 39.6 percent, as Biden has proposed for individuals with taxable income of $400,000 or more," Wolberg said.
+“The income tax rate may go up to 39.6 percent in 2021, as Biden has proposed for individuals with taxable income of $400,000 or more," Wolberg said.
 “If you fall into that category, you may consider deferring the decision to take tax losses until next year - or to take extra income this year - so that you'll have higher taxable income in 2020 at the lower tax rate of 37 percent."

 Taxpayers may also want to consider making adjustments to lower their income for next year, including:

-Though much has changed in 2020, tax rules remain largely the same as they were in 2019.
+Though much changed in 2020, tax rules remained largely the same as they were in 2019.

 Aside from charitable giving, “there's not much you can do to increase deductions," Chang said.
 “State and local income tax deductions and real property taxes are still limited to a combined $10,000."